Brije223/LDA-Topic-Modeling/README.md

-# LDA-Topic-Modeling-on-BBC-dataset
+# LDA-Topic-Modeling

 Kindly install all the dependencies which are mentioned in requirements.txt using the following command pip install -r requirements.txt

-answerbook.ipynb notebook has all analysis of data (Utsav\articles_bbc_2018_01_30.csv) using topic modelling.
+answerbook.ipynb notebook has all analysis of data (amazon_reviews.txt) using topic modelling.

 .docx file has the detailed report of this research.